The Nurse’s Office

 Click Here to view the Ohio Department of Health Required Immunizations for Schools

-Performing hearing, vision and postural (scoliosis) screening as required and recommended by the Ohio Department of Health.
+Performing hearing and vision screening as required and recommended by the Ohio Department of Health.
 Vision is screened in grades K, 1, 3, 5 and 7.
 Hearing is screened in grades K, 1, 3, and 5.
 In the event that a parent does not want the student participating in one or all of the screenings, the parent must notify the school office in writing prior to the screening.
 Parents are notified and students are referred for additional care if they do not pass the screening.

 Developing individual health plans (IHP) and emergency action plans (EAP) in collaboration with parents and the student’s health care providers (physicians and/or nurse practitioners) for students with chronic health conditions such as food allergies, asthma, seizure disorders, diabetes, migraine headaches and seasonal allergies.